Pegorara/Pegorara/README.md

 </div>

-I am a fullstack developer with an ambition to continue learning!
+I am a front-end developer with an ambition to continue learning!

 * 🌍  I'm based in Recife
 * 🧠  I'm learning React